Omaha Paternity Attorneys

 At Burnett Wilson Law, our caring Omaha family law attorneys can help you pursue what is commonly known as a paternity action.
 Whether you are a parent who needs financial and emotional assistance with the care of your child, or a loving parent seeking to obtain full child custody or visitation rights, our team will listen to your side of the story, and help you navigate the often rocky waters of paternity establishment.

-How Can You Identify the Legal Father?
+How Can You Identify the Legal Father in Nebraska?

 Paternity rights and privileges are automatically conferred on the legal spouse of a woman who gives birth – and this is true regardless of the child’s biological parentage or DNA test results.
 If you and your partner were not married at the time of birth, however, the state will not automatically recognize the male partner as the father.
 In this case, paternity is normally established by two methods, signing an Acknowledgement of Paternity or a Court Order establishing paternity.

-Voluntary Paternity Actions
+Voluntary Paternity Actions in Omaha, NE

 In the vast majority of cases, unmarried parents can find a peaceful resolution to this problem.
 This is generally the easiest and most cost-effective route to establishing a father’s rights and responsibilities.